PixelRocket-Shop/oldskool-html-bootstrap/README.md

 ## Overview
 The perfect starting point for any fashion retail website, OldSkool is a modern & flexible Bootstrap 5 template with customizable card listings in the category page and an excellent product display on the individual products.

 ![Bootstrap 5 Responsive HTML Fashion Store Template](https://pixelrocket-public-assets.s3.eu-west-2.amazonaws.com/github-assets/oldskool-html/homepage-medium.jpg "OldSkool | Responsive Bootstrap 5 Ecommerce Template")

 ## Demo
 [Demo](http://example.com/)

+**Please note that this is an HTML template only.
+It does not connect to a database, and will not automatically work in a content management system (Wordpress etc).
+You will need to incorporate our code into your application.**

 ## Template Pages
 The template consists of 3 pages: